 (1) be provided to the commission electronically or through any other medium agreed to by the commission; and

-(2) include all formulas used in completing the jurisdictional study and the class cost of service study, which shall be confidential and protected from disclosure to the public under IC 5-14-3-4 and IC 8-1-2-29.
+(2) include all formulas used in completing the jurisdictional study and the class cost of service study.

 (f) If impossible or impractical for an electing utility to provide information in the form described in subsection (e), the electing utility shall make available to the commission during normal business hours, on the electing utility's premises, a computer and all software used to create and store the information.